“I know that I’m here to have an impact.”

 But how do you impact 15 people?
 It’s not an easy thing to do.
 People have a lot of resistance to other people coming in and trying to improve their lives.

 There is someone whose life you can impact with the least resistance.
 Well, maybe not the least resistance.
-But the work you do to change the life of this one person will definitely have the largest impact.
+But the work you do to change the life of this one person will definitely have the most significant impact.

 And that person is you.